First Quarter Storm: Dissipation after March 17

 The March 17 demonstration is generally acknowledged as the last of the major events of the First Quarter Storm, because the demonstrations had largely been led by student groups, who had at that point reached the end of the Philippines' school semester.
 Many of the students left Manila to go home to the provinces for summer vacation, leading to a lull in protest actions.

 However, numerous protests, including the Diliman Commune and the Movement of Concerned Citizens for Civil Liberties rallies led by Senator Jose W. Diokno continued in the period between the dissipation of the First Quarter Storm and the 1972 declaration of Martial Law.

 Aftermath

 Senate investigation

 The Senate convened a special committee to investigate the violence that had occurred at the January 1970 rallies.
 The committee released its findings on March 12, 1970.
 The committee said that the demonstrators did not have any firearms and questioned the military's decision to fire its weapons.

 Compensation for victims

 A bipartisan bill was passed identifying 6 demonstrators killed by law enforcers during the January 30 incident (including 2 who died of gunshot wounds days after the incident).
 The bill ordered the Department of Social Welfare to administer assistance to the families of the victims.
 Marcos signed the bill into law on September 30, 1971.
-Some of the PHP500,000 compensation fund was distributed to claimants, though in 1977, during martial law, Marcos declared the compensation fund dormant and PHP272,000 of the unclaimed amount reverted to the general fund.
+Some of the PHP 500,000 compensation fund was distributed to claimants, though in 1977, during martial law, Marcos declared the compensation fund dormant and PHP 272,000 of the unclaimed amount reverted to the general fund.